RSKD SHAREHOLDER ALERT: Jakubowitz Law Reminds Riskified Ltd. Shareholders of a Lead Plaintiff Deadline of July 1, 2022

-NEW YORK , May 6, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Riskified Ltd. (NYSE: RSKD).
+NEW YORK, May 13, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Riskified Ltd. (NYSE: RSKD).

 To receive updates on the lawsuit, fill out the form: